turingschool-examples/hang-in-there-boilerplate/README.md

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)
-* Cloning the application down from GitHub.
+* Clone the application down from GitHub.
+* `cd` into the directory.
-* Open it with the `open index.html` command.
+* Open by typing `open index.html` in the terminal.

 ### Preview of App:
 [//]: <> (Provide ONE gif or screenshot of your application - choose the "coolest" piece of functionality to show off. gifs preferred!)